-Supplementary Table 1 | Estimates and CIs of fixed effects of the Bayesian logistic regression predicting staying behaviour.
+Supplementary File 1a | Estimates and CIs of fixed effects of the Bayesian logistic regression predicting staying behaviour.
 Q2.5 and Q97.5 are the 2.5% and 97.5% quantiles of the posterior parameter distribution.
 For details on how the posterior distributions were calculated refer to the code online (Ami = Amisulpride, Nal = Naltrexone).